 The number of patients being diagnosed at the asymptomatic stage has risen dramatically over the past few years due to widespread laboratory screening.
 Typically, the blood lab pattern reveals an elevated alkaline phosphatase level with a normal bilirubin.
 Bilirubin does not increase until final disease stage.
 There are four disease stages of PBC.

-Blood lab tests that show liver dysfunction:
+Blood lab tests that help diagnose PBC:

 - Liver function tests